8-K Filings

 Current event signals from material events filed by US public companies.

-The 8-K is a current report that US public companies must file to announce material events—leadership changes, acquisitions, major contracts, restructurings, and more.
+The 8-K is the current report that US public companies must file with the SEC to announce material events — leadership changes, acquisitions, cybersecurity incidents, major contracts, and restructurings.

 | Subtype Enum | Description |